Above: the Juno logo.

 Above: exploring.

 We aim to: raise awareness of the vital role played by families in raising levels of attainment.
-Develop opportunities for parents, carers & guardians to support children and special needs family members: for example as part of our community awareness and well being work: we arranged an event where mental health service users and young people with learning difficulties visited the office of the Nottinghamshire Crime and Police Commissioner.
+We develop opportunities for parents, carers & guardians to support children and special needs family members.
+For example as part of our community awareness and well being work, we arranged an event where mental health service users and young people with learning difficulties visited the office of the Nottinghamshire Crime and Police Commissioner.

 Below: "discovering the peg" used to mark the strips in the medieval strip farming still practiced at Laxton.